Bargmann-invariant framework for local unitary equivalence and entanglement: Proof of Theorem

 For the 4th item,

 In the first equality, we used the definition of Hilbert-Schmidt inner product.
-For the 2nd equality, we used the cyclicity of trace.
-In the 3rd equality, we used the obtained result in (ii).
+For the second equality, we used the cyclicity of trace.
+In the third equality, we used the obtained result in (ii).
 In the last equality, we used the fact obtained in (iii) of Lemma~\ref{lem:A2}. \end{proof}

 \begin{cor} For an arbitrary invertible matrix $\bsL\in\real^{3\times3}$ and any two vectors $\bsu,\bsv\in\real^3$, we have that \begin{enumerate}[(i)] \item $\bsL(\bsu\times\bsv) =\widehat\bsL\bsu\times (\bsL^\t)^{-1}\bsv$, in fact, we see that